 Although the AIDS/HIV rate is lower than other sub-Saharan African countries, the Ghana AIDS Commission reported an increase of ~80% of new infection cases in 2017 despite efforts by the Ghanaian government to reduce infection rate.
 So always practise safe sex by using protection.

 Traveler's diarrhea can strike any traveler so it's important to take precautions with food and water.
 Observing good personal hygiene is also vital to staving off spending time stuck on the toilet.

 Unfortunately, drinking the local tap water in Ghana is a no-go unless it's been boiled or treated.
 Avoid ice cubes in drinks and salads as you don't know what water source may have been used.

 Check out our article on avoiding sickness while on the road for more information

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Our safety expert shares his essential tips on safety in Ghana, from crime and airport scams to local laws and safety for women.
+Our safety expert shares his tips on safety in Ghana, from crime and airport scams to local laws and safety for women.

 Sarah Davis is an Amazing Nomad - attempting to make history as the first woman to paddle the length of the Nile starting at its source in Rwanda.